Rovitogaming/Lays-Prank/README.md

 Since then me and my other cousin have been taunting him with it and as a joke I created this program that will pretend to take over your computer to burn lays into your monitor

 **Requirements:**
--Google Chrome
+- Google Chrome
--Windows 10
+- Windows 10
--Powershell execution policy needs to be remotesigned
+- Powershell execution policy needs to be remotesigned

 **What it does:**
 - Some popup dialog boxes explaining to the user whats happening "your computer's been infected", "Lays will be burned into your monitor", "Just let it happen"